• Skip to primary navigation

 Instructions

-1. Add the egg whites and granulated sugar to a heatproof bowl and place it over a saucepan with a bit of simmering water.
+1. Place the egg whites and granulated sugar in a heatproof bowl set over a saucepan of gently simmering water.

-2. Whisk constantly until the mixture reaches 131°F (55°C) and the sugar is fully dissolved.
+2. Whisk constantly until the sugar is fully dissolved and the mixture reaches 160°F (71°C).

-4. Beat on high speed for about 10–15 minutes, until the meringue is stiff, glossy, and has cooled down.
+3. Transfer to a stand mixer fitted with the whisk attachment and beat on high speed for about 10–15 minutes, until the meringue is stiff, glossy, and completely cool.

-5. Lower the speed and gradually add the softened butter, vanilla extract, and a pinch of salt.
-The mixture may look runny or curdled at first—keep mixing until it comes together.
+4. Reduce the speed and gradually add the softened butter, vanilla extract, and a pinch of salt.
+The mixture may look loose or curdled at first—keep mixing until it comes together.

-6. Increase to medium-high speed and whip until the buttercream becomes thick, smooth, and fluffy.
+5. Increase to medium-high speed and whip until the buttercream is thick, smooth, and fluffy.

-8. Switch to the paddle attachment and mix on low speed for another 1–2 minutes to smooth out the texture and remove any air bubbles.
+6. Fold in the crushed Oreo cookies, then switch to the paddle attachment and mix on low speed for 1–2 minutes to remove air bubbles and smooth the texture.

 Equipment